-- 16. Election of Chair and Vice-Chair shall take place annually at the Board's inaugural meeting. - 17.
-The Chief Executive Officer shall take the chair and shall call for nominations for Chair from the Nominating Committee and then from the floor.
-Nominations shall be made with no seconder required.
-Nominations shall be closed by a motion made and seconded.
-Voting shall be by a show of hands or by secret ballot if requested by any member of the Board.
-The nominee receiving a clear majority of the votes cast shall be declared elected by the Chief Executive Officer.
-Should no member receive a clear majority, balloting shall proceed with the nominee's name receiving the smallest number of votes being dropped. - 18.
-The Chief Executive Officer shall call for nominations for Vice-Chair from the Nominating Committee and then from the floor and the election shall be conducted in the manner outlined above. - 19.
-The new Chair shall take the chair immediately after elections have been completed.
+- 1) Nominations shall be made with no seconder required. - 2) Nominations shall be closed by a motion made and seconded. - 3) Voting shall be by secret ballot. - 4) The nominee receiving a clear majority of the votes cast shall be declared elected by the Chief Executive Officer. - 5) Should no member receive a clear majority, balloting shall proceed with the nominee's name receiving the smallest number of votes being dropped.

-Meetings and Notice of Meetings
+6.0 Meetings and Notice of Meetings

-- 20. A regular meeting of the Board shall be held on the third Wednesday of the month (except July and August) at 6:00 p.m. in the Board Room at the Central Library, 55 York Boulevard, Hamilton or at such other day or time or such other place as may be agreed upon by the Board. - 21.
+A regular meeting of the Board shall be held on the third Wednesday of the month (except July and August) at 6:00 p.m. in the Board Room at the Central Library, 55 York Boulevard, Hamilton or at such other day or time or such other place as may be agreed upon by the Board.

 Written notice of all regular meetings together with the proposed agenda and the minutes of the immediately preceding regular meeting and of any special meetings shall be communicated to each member of the Board at least three days in advance of such meetings.